|

 - Oval layouts require a box at least 10.5" depth.

-- Each box has a baseboard fitted, using 5mm foam board.
+- Each box has a base fitted, using 5mm foam board.

 - I use Kato track (from Japan), 117mm radius curves, the